HimesGroup/BMIN503_Final_Project/README.md

 `final_project_Obstfeld_draft.Rmd`	Is the 'draft' version of the project that was the state as of 11/22 23:59

 `final_project_template.Rmd` is the original project template

+`Deriving Clinical Coagulation Test Relationships From Clinical Laboratory.pptx	` is the presented presentation